 Address: Neuhauser Str.
 2, 80331 München, Germany

 This museum is located in the city of Munich.
-It a rare and beautiful building.
+It is a rare and beautiful building.
 It was part of the Old Augustinian Monastery and had an area of about 3,000 square meters.
-German Hunting and Fishing Museum is among the best spots no to miss in town.
+German Hunting and Fishing Museum is among the best places to visit in town.

 Most of the artifacts of this museum were saved in the Schloßgut Ast near Landshut in Bavaria during World War II.
 Most of the other objects not secured here were lost due to looting.
 Considerations about the structure of the wall of the (Reichsjagdmuseum) were made after the Second World War.